augustovictor/software-architecture-specialization/README.md

         - Consider to move the many places that would have to be changed to one centralized class if that makes sense;
     - Feature envy: a method is more interested in the details of a class other than the one that it is in;
         - Consider putting them together;
-    - Innapropriate intimacy: two classes talk really closely to each other (both classes call the other methods)
+    - Inappropriate intimacy: two classes talk really closely to each other (both classes call the other methods)
         - Consider creatin a middleware class an try to make this communication one-way only;
             - Sometimes it is not possible;
     - Law of demeter